Find a Qualified Attorney Near You

 - If no longer married to the child’s biological mother, evidence of legal termination of a marriage

-- Copy of step-child's birth certificate
+- Copy of the stepchild’s birth certificate

-- Proof of legal termination of all previous marriages for both the step-parent and the biological parent, such as a divorce decree or death certificate
+- Proof of legal termination of all previous marriages for both the stepparent and the biological parent, such as a divorce decree or death certificate

 Adoptive Parent: